PolMine/PolMine.github.io/about.md

 permalink: /about/
 ---

-There is an unprecedented availability of digitized, politically relevant texts.
+There is an unprecedented availability of digitized, politically relevant text.
 Turning text into corpora will stimulate research on old and new questions of social science.
 Providing the data and the code to make text mining techniques useful for political science is the purpose of the PolMine project.

 The project develops repositories of textual data in a sustainable fashion to suit the research needs of political science.
 Concerning data, the focus is on converting text issued by public institutions into a sustainable digital format (TEI/XML).
 Releases of PolMine data are available through a [GitLab server](http://gitlab.sowi.uni-due.de).
 At [GitHub](http://www.github.com/PolMine), PolMine offers a set of R packages to prepare corpora (ctk package and extensions) and to perform corpus analysis and text mining (polmineR package and extensions).